The Company You Keep (TV series): Filming

 Principal photography for the pilot began on April 30, 2022, in Los Angeles, California.

+Broadcast

+The Company You Keep premiered on February 19, 2023 and ended on May 7, 2023 on ABC.
+The series was removed from Hulu on July 1, 2023.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported an 84% approval rating with an average rating of 6.5/10, based on 19 critic reviews.
 The website's critics consensus reads, "The Company You Keep gets off to a rocky start in the first few episodes, but the show's appealing cast and entertaining blend of crime and romance will pay off for patient viewers."
 Metacritic, which uses a weighted average, assigned a score of 67 out of 100 based on 13 critics, indicating "generally favorable reviews".